If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 What Would You Change About the Program?

-Our alumni and consultants tell us that Health Sciences has given them many learning opportunities that they wouldn’t have received in any other program.
+Our McMaster BHSc Youth Coaches, most of which are program alumni, say that this program has given them many learning opportunities that they wouldn’t have received in any other program.

 However, like any program, there are a couple of things they might change.
-A few alumni say that most of their peers were exceptional people, but there are some hyper-competitive students who made life stressful at times.
+A few alumni say that most of their peers were exceptional people, but there were also some hyper-competitive students who made life stressful at times.